Tests for AML

 This test looks for certain markers that are on the surface of leukaemia cells.
 Looking at the patterns of these markers can help your doctor confirm that the leukaemia is AML (and not ALL) and to work out the subtype.

-Tests known as FISH (fluorescence in situ hybridisation), PCR (polymerase chain reaction) and NGS (next generation sequencing) are used to look for the most common gene changes in AML.
-A PCR test may also be used to check how well treatment has worked and if further treatment is needed.
+PCR (polymerase chain reaction) and NGS (next generation sequencing) tests look for the most common gene changes in AML.
+A PCR test may also be used to check how well treatment has worked.
+A test called FISH (fluorescence in situ hybridisation) may be used to look for abnormal chromosomes (e.g. the Philadelphia chromosome).

 Further tests